taocpp/PEGTL/README.md

 * Stuart Dootson for `mmap_input<>` support on Windows.
 * Sven Johannsen for help with CMake.
 * Zhihao Yuan for fixing several warnings when compiling with Visual Studio 2015.

-## Contact

-The PEGTL is part of [The Art of C++](https://taocpp.github.io/).

-For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to contact the authors at `taocpp(at)icemx.net`.

 ## License